Skip to main content

 18 mentions Positive Neutral Negative

-The music in the game is generally well-received, with players appreciating its relaxing quality and integration with the game's aesthetics.
-Many users express a desire for more diverse musical themes, humorously requesting specific songs, such as one about orc orgies.
+The music in the game is generally well-received, with players appreciating its relaxing quality and pleasing aesthetics.
+Many users express a desire for more thematic songs, humorously referencing a specific request for a song about orc orgies.
 Overall, the soundtrack contributes positively to the game's atmosphere.

 • “I really like the music and art style.”